plajdo/library-book-scanner/README.md

 This project was developed by [Plasmoxy](https://github.com/Plasmoxy) and [Plajdo](https://github.com/Plajdo)

-We are students on Gymnázium Lipany school in east Slovak town called Lipany and we created this project to handle simple book management system with integrated qr-code indentification.
+We are students on [Gymnázium Lipany](https://gymlipany.edupage.org/) school in east Slovak town called Lipany and we created this project to handle simple book management with integrated qr-code indentification.